minicand/brandpreference/README.md

 ## 0.9219887 0.8339843
 ```

 Both models give very high accuracies and decent kappas.
-Furthermore, the predictions of the models are almost exactly the same, therefore the model selection does not have crucial importance.
+Furthermore, the predictions of the models are almost exactly the same, therefore the model selection does not matter in this case.
 ```r
 summary(dtP1)
 ## Acer Sony